cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/04_access_management.md

    - __Punch back__ - Enable this check box if you want the node that you are trying to reach to connect back to your if your [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) fails.
 This is useful if a node is behind, for example, a symmetric NAT.
    - __Use websocket gateway__ - Check this check box if you want to use the Shieldoo websocket gateway to enforce the connection even from a site where, for example, UDP is not allowed.
    - __Valid Till__ - Define how long the access card will remain valid:
-     - _Subscription lifetime_ - <!---TODO-->
+     - _Subscription lifetime_ - Defines that the access card will remain valid as long as your organization is subscribed to Shieldoo.
-     - _Custom expiration date - Define a custom expiration using the provided date picker.
+     - _Custom expiration date_ - Defines a custom expiration using the provided date picker.
 8. Click on the __Save__ button to confirm the access card's creation.

 ![](../../images/AccessManagement06.png)